 Free to the public, the Taman Orkid is a beautiful, well-landscaped garden where people may roam about, relax on benches, and enjoy the sweet smells of exotic flora.
 Water trickles over stones past vine-covered trellises and tropical trees with leaves larger than the visitors.

 The hibiscus is the national flower of Malaysia, and it is showcased with pride by the local hobbyists that maintain the manicured gardens.

 03 of 06

-Set on a hillock just outside the Lake Gardens, the National Planetarium offers an interesting look at Malaysia's extraterrestrial ambitions.
+Set on a hillock just outside the Lake Gardens, the National Planetarium offers a look at Malaysia's extraterrestrial ambitions.

-This futuristic-looking blue-domed building next to the National Museum offers an interesting set of rotating exhibits, including an interesting exhibit about the Malaysian space program and daily shows for a very low price.
+This futuristic-looking blue-domed building next to the National Museum offers a set of rotating exhibits, including an interesting exhibit about the Malaysian space program and daily shows for a very low price.

 Visitors with a strong stomach can take a ride in the “space ball” which simulates the high G-forces of reentry.

 The Kuala Lumpur Deer Park